Dangerous Instagram? Iraqi LGBTQ+ community loses safe space – DW – 05/04/2024

 "If you are in Iraq, it is better not to talk or publish about the LGBTQ+ community and leave this to people who are outside Iraq," the organization suggested.

-"There are many ways to fight back and that's what the community is working on currently," IraQueer's Kado told DW.
+"There are many ways to fight back and that's what the community is working on currently," said Kado of IraQueer.
 "Safety and security are the highest priority.
 But we will not give up.
 That is not an option."

 Wide-ranging impact on rights groups